c3d/xl/doc/XL-0-introduction.md

 of `as integer`).
 The implementation, however, is not given.
 Instead, the `builtin Add` tells the compiler that it has a cheat sheet for that operations, called `Add`.
-How this cheat sheet is actually implemmented is not specified, and depends on the implementation of the compiler.
+How this cheat sheet is actually implemented is not specified, and depends on the compiler.

 ## Adding complex features